IIDE Logo

 3. Bachelor of Journalism and Mass Communication (BJMC)

-The BJMC program typically lasts for three years and is divided into six semesters.
-It consists of both core and elective courses, and students must earn a specific number of credits in each subject area to complete their degree.
-The program includes various learning activities such as lectures, workshops, practical assignments, internships, and projects.
+The duration of the BJMC program is three years and it is divided into six semesters.
+This includes both core and elective courses, and students must earn a specific number of credits in each course to complete their degree.

 4. Bachelor of Law (LLB)